rubyworks/indexer/spec/v0/spec/05_codename.md

       spec.codename = "foo\nbar"
     end

-The Spec allows any object that responds to #to_s to be assigned.
+The Indexer::V0::Metadata allows any object that responds to #to_s to be assigned.

     spec.codename = :LazyLouse
     spec.codename.assert == 'LazyLouse'